Looking for startup resources and events? Here's an overview of the startup opportunities on offer in Dublin.

-As evident above, there is clearly no shortage of opportunities, information, events, or resources for tech startups and entrepreneurs in Dublin.
+As evidenced above, there is no shortage of opportunities, information, events, or resources for tech startups and entrepreneurs in Dublin.

-For pre-startups with dreams of turning an idea into an initial IPO, selecting the correct events, places, incubators, and accelerators along with coworking space can provide you with the knowledge, connections, and contacts needed.
+For pre-startups with dreams of turning a business idea into a reality, selecting the correct events, places, incubators, accelerators, and coworking space can be vital.

 By understanding and engaging in the full range of opportunities in Dublin’s vibrant tech community, startups have the opportunity to make the best decisions possible about where and how they grow their business.

-Whether you need mentorship, opportunities for perfecting your elevator pitch, or want to hire highly skilled talent, engaging in Dublin’s tech-scene helps tech startups grow.
+Whether you need mentorship, advice on perfecting your elevator pitch, or want to hire highly skilled talent, engaging in Dublin’s tech scene can help tech startups grow.